-The plan is renewed annually by the Austrian Federal Ministry of Health (BMG) in association with the Department of Veterinary Drugs, Hormones and Contaminants at the Institute for Food Safety in Vienna in its capacity as the National Reference Laboratory and the Division for Data, Statistics and Risk Assessment and contains precise specifications regarding the number of animals or products of animal origin to be tested, the sampling procedure and regarding the parameters to be tested and the analytical methodology to be employed.
+The plan is renewed annually by the Austrian Federal Ministry of Labour, Social Affairs, Health and Consumer Protection (BMASGK) in association with the Department of Veterinary Drugs, Hormones and Contaminants at the Institute for Food Safety in Vienna in its capacity as the National Reference Laboratory and the Division for Data, Statistics and Risk Assessment and contains precise specifications regarding the number of animals or products of animal origin to be tested, the sampling procedure and regarding the parameters to be tested and the analytical methodology to be employed.

 Regional allocation of sampling quotas and the sampling itself are the responsibility of the individual federal states.
 These are performed within the framework of the official veterinary and foodstuff control programme taking into account local and regional circumstances.
 In cases of suspected veterinary drug or hormone usage that is non-approved or in breach of regulations, additional checks are carried out and additional samples are taken.